 - Paintings Transform You – When viewing the paintings up close and in person, they are not just colors on a canvas; the washes or colors, brush strokes, and even drips transform you to another realm.

 - Paintings People Want To Own – The supply and demand principle is like anything in art.
 People want to own Mark Rothko paintings and have them in their collections.
 Mark Rothko is an essential artist as he is one of the founders of the Abstract Expressionism art movement.

 Like many other Abstract Expressionism artists, the paintings are valuable as they are paintings that collectors, museums, and others want to own.

 Mark Rothko’s Paintings And Their Value

-Even though painting No 6 (Violet, Green, and Red) sold for a huge sum of money, many of Mark Rothko’s other paintings have also gone for record amounts.
+Even though painting No. 6 (Violet, Green, and Red) sold for a considerable sum of money, many of Mark Rothko’s other paintings have also gone for record amounts.
 Because so many of his paintings have gone for record amounts, it shows how valuable his paintings are.

 Here are some of his other paintings and the amounts they have also sold for at auction:

 - Orange, Red, Yellow (1961) By Mark Rothko – Sold for 86,900,000 USD by Christie’s in New York City in May 2012.